cortexproject/cortex/docs/proposals/generalize-modules.md

 ---

 - Author: @annanay25
-- Reviewers: @jtlisi, @pstibrany
+- Reviewers: @jtlisi, @pstibrany, @cyriltovena, @pracucci
 - Date: April 2020
-- Status: Review
+- Status: Accepted

 ## Overview

 Cortex uses modules to start and operate services with dependencies.
-Inter-service dependencies are specified in a map and passed to a module manager which ensures that they are started in the right order of dependencies.
+Inter-service dependencies are specified in a map and passed to a module manager which ensures that they are initialised in the right order of dependencies.
 While this works really well, the implementation is tied in specifically to the Cortex struct and is not flexible for use with other projects like Loki, which also require similar forms of dependency management.

 We would like to extend modules in cortex to a generic dependency management framework, that can be used by any project with no ties to cortex.